MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 ## 3D app launcher creation process

-There are 3 steps to creating a 3D app launcher.
+There are 3 steps to creating a 3D app launcher:
 1. [Designing and concepting](3d-app-launcher-design-guidance.md)
 2. [Modeling and exporting](creating-3d-models-for-use-in-the-windows-mixed-reality-home.md)
 3. Integrating it into your application (this article)